hadijaveed/personal-blog/docs/posts/my-desk-setup-2024.md

 My desk setup as of writing this post.
 I've been working from home for the past 1 year and have been slowly evolving my setup to be more ergonomic and efficient.

-Also, I want to use this blog to track changes to my setup over time and share with fellow devs / team-mates.
+Also, I want to use this blog to track changes for my setup over time and share with fellow devs / team-mates.

 <!-- more -->